udexon/Usegrammer/Phos_BTOSG.md

 Line 222 has been moved to line 378 in our version of `demo_buggy.cpp` as we have inserted quite a number of lines to implement Phoscript.

-The Phoscript equivalent of line 378 is `sm_proc( hpr, xyz, "svp:" )` in line 374, as shown in figure 3.
+The Phoscript equivalent of line 378 `dsSetViewpoint(xyz,hpr)` is `sm_proc( hpr, xyz, "svp:" )` in line 374, as shown in figure 6.

-Figure 3
+Figure 6
 <img src="https://github.com/udexon/Usegrammer/blob/master/Usegrammer/ODE_buggy_svp.png" width=600>

 `sm_proc()` is implemented as a recursive variadic function, so as to take a variable number of parameters as shown in figures 4 and 5.
 The prefix `sm_` stands for "stack machine".

-Figure 4
+Figure 7
 <img src="https://github.com/udexon/Usegrammer/blob/master/Usegrammer/sm_proc_1.png" width=600>

-Figure 5
+Figure 8
 <img src="https://github.com/udexon/Usegrammer/blob/master/Usegrammer/sm_proc_2.png" width=600>

 Firstly, the order of parameters in `dsSetViewpoint(xyz,hpr)` has been reversed: